bioatmosphere/microbiome-thermal-extreme/README.md

-# Thermal Extreme, Microbiome, and Decomposition (TeMD)
+# TeMD-Thermal Extreme, Microbiome, and Decomposition

 To elucidate mechanisms underlying microbiomes' resilience and its loss in response to perturbations of thermal extremes and to evaluate their consequences for ecosystem carbon cycling.